Day 93: Richmond Range Day 4: Mid Wairoa to Hunters

 The trail may not have gone up the river, but it did cross it eight times.
 None of the crossings were dry; the river was just too big for that.
 At least the really difficult part of the morning was at the start, when I was still fresh and didn’t have wet feet.

 The whole climb up from Mid Wairoa to Top Wairoa Hut was long and tiring.
 I briefly got off-trail, going down an insufficiently-scuttled old trail, missing the reroute around a fallen tree because the marker was three meters up in the air.
-I again required assistance (this time from Michael and Emma) to navigate around a boulder requiring scrambling, though if they hadn’t been only a couple of minutes behind me, I probably would’ve gotten it done myself.
+I again required assistance (this time from Michael and Emma) to navigate around a boulder requiring scrambling, though if they hadn’t been only a couple of minutes behind me, I probably would’ve gotten this one done myself.

 After climbing above the forest and making its last crossing of the river, the trail climbed up a heavily eroded steep stretch of dirt and scree to reach Top Wairoa Hut.
 I (and Emma, Michael, and Jeff) stopped for a much-needed break.
 Dash and Cam were already gone, and Highlander was just leaving.
 (I should have stopped for a break somewhere halfway.)